BenjaminHellebust/BenjaminHellebust.github.io/Why Care/Disease/index.md

 ![cancer](https://user-images.githubusercontent.com/95508525/167987789-d24ea4b1-8509-4b0a-af72-aeaf44193eff.jpg)<br>

 So why should you care?
-Well, one reason is disease.
+Well, one reason is the impact on disease.

 * "[W]orsened air pollution would increase the incidence of adverse respiratory and